Learning Optimized Risk Scores: Supporting Material for Seizure Prediction

-\subsubsection{On the Caveats of CAL}
+\paragraph{On the Caveats of CAL}

 The \mPLRRd{} risk score for \textds{telemarketing} in Table \ref{Table::ExperimentalResults} highlights a key shortcoming of CAL that illustrates why we report AUC: trivial and near-trivial models can have misleadingly low CAL.
-This table also thus shows why we choose free parameters that maximize the 5-CV mean test AUC rather than CAL: choosing free parameters to minimize the 5-CV mean test CAL can result in a trivial model.
 Here, \mPLRRd{} rounds all coefficients other than the intercept to zero, producing a model that trivially assigns a constant score to all examples $s_i = \dotprod{\lambdab}{\xb_i} = \lambda_0 = 2$.
-Since there is only one score, the predicted risk for all points is $p_i = 11.9\%$, and the observed risk is the proportion of positive examples $\bar{p} = \prob{y_i = +1} = 11.3\%$.
-Thus, a trivial model has a training CAL of 0.6\%, the lowest among all methods, which (misleadingly) suggests that it has the best performance on training data.
-In this case, one can only tell that the model is trivial through its training AUC, which is 0.500.
+Since there is only one score, the predicted risk for all points is $p_i = 11.9\%$,and the observed risk is the proportion of positive examples $\bar{p} = \prob{y_i = +1} = 11.3\%$.
+Thus, a trivial model has a training CAL of 0.7\%, the lowest among all methods, which (misleadingly) suggests that it has the best performance on training data (see Table \ref{Table::GeneralizationResults} in Appendix~\ref{Appendix::Experiments} for values of training CAL).
+In this case, one could instead determine that the model is trivial by its training AUC, which is 0.500.
+This result also shows why we choose free parameters that maximize the 5-CV mean test AUC rather than CAL: choosing free parameters to minimize the 5-CV mean test CAL can result in a trivial model.

-[2]{ \texttt{#1}& \addleftcalplot{#2}{ahrs_enet_rnd_logit}& \addcalplot{#2}{ahrs_enet_srnd_logit}& \addcalplot{#2}{ahrs_enet_unit_logit}& \addcalplot{#2}{RSLP_CR}& \addcalplot{#2}{RSLP_CRDCD}& \addcalplot{#2}{RSLP_SRDCD}& \addcalplot{#2}{risk_slim} }
+[2]{ \texttt{\texttt{#1}}& \addleftcalplot{#2}{ahrs_enet_rnd_logit}& \addcalplot{#2}{ahrs_enet_srnd_logit}& \addcalplot{#2}{ahrs_enet_unit_logit}& \addcalplot{#2}{RSLP_CR}&\addcalplot{#2}{RSLP_CRDCD}& \addcalplot{#2}{RSLP_SRDCD}& \addcalplot{#2}{risk_slim} }